Mr Eazi: Early life and education

-Mr Eazi was born in Port Harcourt, the capital of Rivers State.
+Oluwatosin Oluwole Ajibade was born in Port Harcourt, the capital of Rivers State.
 He grew up in an entrepreneurial home and is a member of the Yoruba ethnic group.
-His mother is a business owner and his father owns a private aviation consulting practice.
+His mother was a business owner and his father owns a private aviation consulting practice.
 While attending primary school in Lagos, Mr Eazi had a brief stint in the school's choir.
 During his upbringing, he listened to songs his dad would play for the family while having breakfast.
 At age 16, Mr Eazi relocated to Ghana to further his educational endeavors, enrolling in the mechanical engineering program at Kwame Nkrumah University of Science and Technology (KNUST).
 Mr Eazi started recording music during his time at the school, and contributed guest vocals to the track "My Life".
 The song gained traction and became a popular record at KNUST.
 Before that, he established a party and promotion company called Swagger Entertainment.

 When he was 23 years old, he returned to Nigeria and opened an e-commerce platform.
 In an interview with The Guardian newspaper, he said he briefly worked for Schlumberger upon returning to Nigeria.
 He also said his business ventures included soft drinks import, gold mining, and food distribution.
 Moreover, he told Highsnobiety that he started about six business ventures.
 In 2014, Mr Eazi quit being a club promoter after an artist failed to show up for the largest party he attempted to throw.